Cymric Cat vs Cornish Rex: Complete Comparison (2026)

 Health and Lifespan Comparison

 Cymric Cat has a typical lifespan of 9-13 years, while Cornish Rex lives approximately 12-15 years.
 Health profiles differ significantly between these cats.
 Cymric Cat is predisposed to Manx Syndrome, General Health Concerns, with associated veterinary costs for monitoring and treatment.
-Cornish Rex faces its own health challenges including Cardiac Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Cornish Rex faces its own health challenges including Cardiac Conditions, genetic predispositions to conditions like allergies, autoimmune disorders, and organ-specific diseases.
+The two breeds each carry a similar load of documented health predispositions, but the conditions and management paths differ.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health